 Our free Canada Job Search Tool gives you real-time access to numerous current Canadian job postings.

 2. How do I have my educational and training credentials recognized?

-Citizenship and Immigration Canada (CIC) is committed to working with the provinces to develop, in consultation with Canadian professional and trade associations, criteria for obtaining equivalent Canadian professional status and transition programs for the integration of new arrivals into the Canadian workplace.
+Immigration, Refugees and Citizenship Canada (IRCC) is committed to working with the provinces to develop, in consultation with Canadian professional and trade associations, criteria for obtaining equivalent Canadian professional status and transition programs for the integration of new arrivals into the Canadian workplace.

 - Guide you to the appropriate Canadian federal and provincial licensing bodies that are responsible for regulating your particular profession or skilled trade.